gastonmorixe/react-native-new-architecture-research/09-Common-Mistakes.md

 **Mistake: Forgetting to rebuild after changing a spec.**

 -   **Why it's a mistake:** CodeGen runs during the build process.
 If you change a JavaScript spec file (e.g., add a new method to a TurboModule), the native interface code is not automatically updated.
 You must re-run the build (`pod install` for iOS, or a Gradle build for Android) to regenerate the native files.
+[3]
 -   **How to avoid:** After any change to a `Spec` file, perform a clean build of your native project to ensure the generated code is up-to-date.

 **Mistake: Incorrect `codegenConfig` in `package.json`.**

 -   **Why it's a mistake:** If the `jsSrcsDir` or other paths in the `codegenConfig` are incorrect, the CodeGen script won't find your spec files and will not generate any code, leading to compilation errors.
+[3]
 -   **How to avoid:** Double-check all paths and package names in the `codegenConfig` section to ensure they are correct.

+---

+**Citations:**

+[1] "Turbo Native Modules".
+React Native Documentation. [https://reactnative.dev/docs/next/turbo-native-modules-introduction](https://reactnative.dev/docs/next/turbo-native-modules-introduction)
+[2] "Fabric Native Components: iOS".
+React Native Documentation. [https://reactnative.dev/docs/next/fabric-native-components-introduction](https://reactnative.dev/docs/next/fabric-native-components-introduction)
+[3] "Using Codegen".
+React Native Documentation. [https://reactnative.dev/docs/next/the-new-architecture/using-codegen](https://reactnative.dev/docs/next/the-new-architecture/using-codegen)